SAFETY FEATURES

 and rail and be fully Intermodal facilities.

-configuration would be utilized to provide maximum airport and airspace capacity for the next century.
-Land needed to
+runway configuration would be utilized to provide maximum airport and airspace capacity for the next century.
+Land needed

-develop this configuration would be acquired, however, Wayports facilities would be staged at each location on an as
+to develop this configuration would be acquired, however, Wayports facilities would be staged at each location on an

 runways would be protected by federal airspace reservations and local/state zoning.
 Cargo, postal or express mail may